radford-nguyen/homepage/pages/musings/index.md

 ---
 {% include JB/setup %}

-Usually, I stay sane by [playing soccer][1]-- when the game is played at a sufficiently tactical level, it is just as much about speed-of-thought as it is about physical strength and endurance.
+Usually, I stay sane by [playing soccer][1].
+When the game is played at a sufficiently tactical level, it is just as much about speed-of-thought as it is about physical strength and endurance.
 It's a fucking shot of life.